 Syndicates allow investors to co-invest in deals led by experienced angels and VCs.
-CSC Upshot adds to the $205M already invested through syndicates by 4,400 individuals (many of whom are startup founders) and Maiden Lane, a $25M fund whose limited partners include Top Tier Capital and Makena.
+This new commitment from CSC Group adds to the $205M already invested through syndicates by 4,400 individuals (many of whom are startup founders) and Maiden Lane, a $25M fund whose limited partners include Top Tier Capital and Makena.

 Over 650 startups have raised money from syndicates including Shyp, Sprig and Luxe.
 And there are 165 active syndicates including Dave Morin, Elad Gil and Foundry Group.

 Syndicate leads will earn their full carry on CSC Upshot’s investments.
 Leads can accept or decline capital from CSC Upshot, just like any other backer.
 And CSC Upshot’s investments will leave room for individual investors.

 The CSC Upshot fund is going to help seed-stage startups raise larger, faster rounds online.
 Learn more about CSC Upshot below.

 Our next announcement is a product for late-stage investing.

 AngelList SPVs allow early-stage investors to raise money for late-stage startups.
 They’re for VCs and angels investing in pro ratas and special opportunities.
 The capital for the SPV comes from their existing limited partners and relationships.
 SPVs can also request capital from funds like CSC Upshot.

 SPVs are completely private.
 And they’re all online, using AngelList’s back office.